3D PIC Simulations for Relativistic Jets with a Toroidal Magnetic Field: Summary and discussion

-We propose that several of the complicated magnetic field structures we report in this work could be observed and verified in the near future with polarimetric VLBI observations at extremely high angular resolutions, if they can resolve the transverse structure of the jet, as with space VLBI \cite[e.g.,][]{gomez2016,RA3C84} and with the Event Horizon Telescope \cite[e.g.,][]{EHT-I,EHT-3C279}.
+We propose that several of the complicated magnetic field structures we report in this work could be observed and verified in the near future with polarimetric VLBI observations at extremely high angular resolutions, if they can resolve the transverse structure of the jet, as with space VLBI \cite[e.g.,][]{gomez2016,RA3C84} and with the Event Horizon Telescope \cite[e.g.,][]{EHT19,EHT-3C279}.
 For example, flares may be found associated with reconnection where the dissipation of a significant fraction of the magnetic energy occurs.
 Particularly, this may happen when an accelerated particle beam is directed along the line of sight \citep[see][]{komissarov2012,mcKinney2012,sironi2015}.
-Our study might have very important implications in this context as, for example, prompt GRB emission could be due to reconnection events.
-One of our next steps in future work will be to investigate this phenomenon by combining observations with the temporal and spectral properties of simulation studies.
+Our study might have important implications in this context such as for example, the prompt GRB emission which could be due to reconnection events\cite[e.g.,][]{Metzger2017,Burns2020,Zhang2018b}.
+Our immediate future work aims to investigate this phenomenon by combining observations with the temporal and spectral properties of simulation studies by applying simulations with a systematic parameter survey in order to understand the jet evolution with toroidal magnetic fields and with Gaussian (not top-hat) jet density profiles.